 Superintendent, Baltimore County Public Schools

 Distinguished as a vibrant and visionary leader, Superintendent Dr. S. Dallas Dance has united Baltimore County Public Schools students, staff, and the community into Team BCPS, a powerful force committed to producing globally competitive graduates.
-As superintendent of the 25th largest school system in the nation, Dr. Dance, whose tenure began in 2012, is responsible for overseeing the instruction of about 111,000 students and leading and managing a $1.76 billion budget, more than 21,000 employees, and 175 schools, centers, and programs.
+As superintendent of the 25th largest school system in the nation, Dr. Dance, whose tenure began in 2012, is responsible for overseeing the instruction of 112,000 students and leading and managing a $1.87 billion budget, more than 18,500 employees, and 173 schools, centers, and programs.

-In collaboration with Team BCPS, Dr. Dance spearheaded the development of Blueprint 2.0, a five-year strategic plan focused on academics, safety, communication, and organizational effectiveness.
+In collaboration with Team BCPS, Dr. Dance spearheaded the development of Blueprint 2.0, a strategic plan focused on academics, safety, communication, and organizational effectiveness.
 One critical strategy is making high school graduation a systemwide priority.
-As a result, the BCPS graduation rate surged to 87.8 percent for the Class of 2015, up four percentage points since Dr. Dance’s tenure began in 2012.
-BCPS was honored with a 2014 District of Distinction award from District Administration magazine for these gains.
+As a result, the BCPS graduation rate surged to 89.2 percent for the Class of 2016, up 5.4 percentage points since Dr. Dance’s tenure began in 2012.
+BCPS was honored with a District of Distinction award from District Administration magazine for these gains.

-Under Dr. Dance’s leadership, fundamental shifts in teaching and learning are taking place through groundbreaking initiatives.
+Under Dr. Dance’s leadership, fundamental shifts in teaching and learning to better support students are taking place through groundbreaking initiatives.
 First, S.T.A.T.
-(Students and Teachers Accessing Tomorrow) is designed to create a 1:1 digital learning environment for all 111,000 students.
+(Students and Teachers Accessing Tomorrow) is designed to create a 1:1 digital learning environment for all students.
 S.T.A.T. put curriculum first, redefining how instruction is delivered, and placing a stronger emphasis on personalized instruction and critical thinking skills.
 In addition, Passport Schools are expanding world language instruction into elementary grades so that students graduate fluent in a second language.